Zoe Hartenbaum – Violin & Viola Teacher

 Do you have a memory of a time when a musical concept or technique really clicked?
 Something you’ll remember forever?

-A great mentor of mine really got me to understand how the instrument is just an extension of the body, and that tensing up certain muscles is counterproductive to achieving a comfortable technique setup.
-When I started teaching more students, I found it very helpful that I could remember a time at which I did not know that knowledge, because it helped my students to go through the processes of learning certain techniques and unlearning others.
+A great mentor of mine taught me that the instrument is an extension of the body, and tenseness is counterproductive to solid instrumental technique.
+I find it very helpful that I can remember a time at which I did not have that knowledge, because it assists in my teaching of helping my students to learn certain techniques and unlearn others.

 What is your favorite piece of advice from one of your past (or current) teachers?